 The festival offered free tickets, workshops and music making masterclasses for children and young people, whilst maintaining a programme of headline performances.
-The festival aims to raise funds for The Piano Concerto Competition which returns in February/March 2022.
+The festival aims to raise funds for The Piano Concerto Competition which returned in February/March 2022.

 History of the Competition